How to Become a CPA in Ohio 2026

 10. Complete Ethics Exam

-To meet the Ohio CPA ethics exam requirements and become a CPA, candidates must accomplish a board-approved course in Professional Standards and Responsibilities (PSR) which emphasizes Ohio accountancy law and board rules.
+To meet the Ohio CPA ethics exam requirements and become a CPA, candidates must complete a board-approved professional standards and responsibilities course covering Ohio accountancy law, board rules, and professional standards.

 You can find the link here to the Board’s PSR page for the ethics exam requirement: